-Ancient Romans caught wild animals mainly for the needs of organized games and hunting in amphitheaters (the so-called venationes).
+Ancient Romans caught wild animals mainly for the needs of organized games and hunting in amphitheatres (the so-called venationes).
 Exotic animals were imported from many lands and provinces, and most often caught by natives who were familiar with their trade and the surrounding area.

 The lions, whose fight in Rome was for the first time organized by Quintus Scaevola during his role as aedile in 95 BCE.
-Pretor Sulla in 93 BCE brought as many as a hundred lions into the arena.
+Praetor Sulla in 93 BCE brought as many as a hundred lions into the arena.
 Pompey the Great organized the games at which 600 predatory cats appeared, then Julius Caesar showed 400 animals on his spectacle.

 The lions themselves were caught by arranging traps by digging appropriate pits.
-The Greek observer Oppian (2nd century Roman poet) mentions this.
+The Greek observer Oppian (2nd-century Roman poet) mentions this.
 The dug pit was adequately covered by a camouflaged surrounding wall.
 A stake with a lamb’s body protruded from below.
 When a lured lion jumped down, the hunters locked the animal in a cage.

 Another way was to lead the frightened lion by hitting the shields by the armoured riders to make him fall into the nets set by hunters.
 The hunters also dressed in sheep’s clothing and focused the attention of the lion one by one.
-Exhausted from constantly running after the victims and the confused, animal was then captured.
+Exhausted from constantly running after the victims and the confused, the animal was then captured.

 Hunters, hunting for tigers, avoided direct confrontation and usually caught a wild cat when it was young.
 A trick was used to steal little tigers from the den.
 The hunter on horseback headed for the ship, knowing that the mother would certainly follow her young.
 As soon as the tigress approached the horseman, he released the cubs, which the mother then carried back to the den.
 When the tigress caught up with the hunter again, he released the second tiger.
 In this way, the hunter reached a safe place or ship and was able to deliver to the amphitheatres the young tiger.
 Another way to distract the pursuing tigress was to drop the mirror; the female watched her reflection, thinking that it was her young.

 A special attraction were elephants, which Romans met at the beginning of the 3rd century BCE, during the war with Pyrrhus, king of Epirus, and then in 250 BCE during the conflict with Carthaginians.
-At that time, the Romans gained 140 animals on the Carthaginians after the victory of Lucius Metullus Pontifex in Sicily.
+At that time, the Romans gained 140 animals on the Carthaginians after the victory of Lucius Metellus Pontifex in Sicily.
 Pliny the Elder mentions in his encyclopedic work “Natural History” that a herd of elephants surrounded by hunters are positioned so that the individuals with the smallest tusks are in front.
 In this way, they supposedly want to convince people that it is not worth applying for ivory.
 When the animals are exhausted by fighting, they break their tusks by hitting the trees.
 In this way they save lives, leaving precious prey to hunters.
 As for the elephants, they were first admired in the amphitheatre in Rome in 99 BCE.

 Pliny also gives ways of catching animals in India and Africa and their cooperation in the herd: